allicodi/drotr_example_analysis/README.md

 ### Initial setup

-Follow these steps to get your environment set up on RSPH HPC
+Follow these steps to set up your environment on RSPH HPC

 1. **Log into RSPH HPC**